mmyo/EmployeeApi/README.md

 ## Employee Search

+Searches can be done by First Name, Last Name, Title, and Department.
+Results can be sorted by Salary or Join Date.
+You may also limit by salary range using SalaryMax and SalaryMin.
-Title and Department search support partial matches.
+Text searches support partial matches.
 For example, searching for employees in "Springfield" department will return:

 ```
 [